WhalerDAO/tree-contracts/README.md

 When the price of 1 TREE exceeds 1.05 yUSD, a rebase will be triggered, minting TREE proportional to the price deviation.
 Unlike Ampleforth and Yam, TREE does not have negative rebases when the price drops below 1 yUSD.

-Of the minted TREE, 10% is sent to a rewards pool for TREE-yUSD UNI-V2 liquidity providers, 10% is sent to charity, and 80% is sold for yUSD and put into the reserve.
+Of the minted TREE, 10% is sent to a rewards pool for TREE-yUSD UNI-V2 liquidity providers, 10% is sold for yUSD and sent to the charity DAO, and 80% is sold for yUSD and put into the reserve.
 These weights can be changed by governance, though a hardcoded range is set.

 ### The reserve & quadratic burning